-FREE AND REDUCED-PRICE MEALS (EC §§49510, et seq., 48980): Depending on annual household income, your child may be eligible for free or reduced-price meals.
-Information concerning this program is available on Fullerton School District Nutrition Services website located at www.fullertonnutrition.org or you may contact the Nutrition Services Department directly at 714-447-7435.
+FREE AND REDUCED PRICE MEALS (EC §§49510, et seq., 48980, 49501.5): The District is required to provide two nutritionally adequate meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
+For more detailed information visit the Fullerton School District Nutrition Services website at www.fullertonnutrition.org or you may contact the Nutrition Services Department directly at 714-447-7435.